cblevins/sp22-dig-stud/schedule.md

 - [Data structures and recording information in spreadsheets]({{site.baseurl}}/in-class/making-data)

 #### Thu., Feb.
 24: Processing Data
-- Annotate in Hypothesis:
+- Watch the video ["10 Common Excel Mistakes to Avoid"](https://www.myonlinetraininghub.com/10-common-excel-mistakes-to-avoid) by Mynda Treacy and skim through the accompanying page for reference.
+On the #readings channel in Slack post a reaction to this advice: Have you seen these mistakes in the past or done these mistakes yourself?
+Do you find any of them confusing?
+Which did you find most helpful?
-  - Christopher Groskopf, ["The Quartz Guide to Bad Data"](https://qz.com/572338/the-quartz-guide-to-bad-data/) *Quartz* (December 15, 2015).
+  - For additional reference (not required reading): Christopher Groskopf, ["The Quartz Guide to Bad Data"](https://qz.com/572338/the-quartz-guide-to-bad-data/) *Quartz* (December 15, 2015).

 _In Class_
 - Spreadsheet functions